-By the corner of the restaurant, they have a canteen where people can opt for takeaway.
+By the corner of the restaurant, they have a canteen where people can opt for a takeaway.
 During our time there, they served a handful of people for take-out as it was nearing dinner.
 “Most of our patrons here are Macanese.
 Many of them come here regularly, sit down, eat the food, and chat.
-There’s also one family that come here every day to buy takeaway because it’s simple Macanese home-cooking.
+There’s also one family that comes here every day to buy takeaway because it’s simple Macanese home-cooking.
 Compared to spending the same amount of money just to buy groceries, you’d also have to prepare food yourselves,” Sonia shares.
 “Where can you find great food for this value?” she stated as we agreed.

 Then, came three dishes presented without frills but were clearly hearty goodness.
-Each of us having a plate of plain, steamy white rice absolutely perfect to pair with the viands.
+Each of us had a plate of plain, steamy white rice absolutely perfect to pair with the viands.
 “Here you have our curry chicken, pork in balichao and tamarind sauce, and of course minchi.
-Please try them before it gets cold!” concerned as she pushed the plate closer to us, reminiscent to how our grandmothers would feed us.
+Please try them before it gets cold!” concerned as she pushed the plate closer to us, reminiscent of how our grandmothers would feed us.
 We pleasingly did so by taking spoonfuls, ladling it over the hot rice.
 Saying that Macanese food is solely the influence of Chinese and Portuguese cooking would be an understatement.
 You can trace the roots of this dynamic cuisine with flavors all the way from India, Malaysia, Africa, and Europe through centuries of colonization and trade.

 As we sampled what allegedly is the best minchi in Macau, Sonia lets us in on her “secret” to making their incredible minchi.
 “Honestly, there’s no secret.
 You just add light and dark soy sauce.
 Chop the onions very finely and you have to fry the potatoes separately.
 We don’t cook them altogether.
 But if there’s a secret, it’s that you have to add sugar.
 Not too much, otherwise it will be too sweet.
 It’s not nice.”
 The freshness of the ground pork is apparent in this version of minchi because of the absence of abundant seasoning which can change its flavor drastically.
 There is truth in the saying less is more.